-- Helped guide his teams to seven bowl games and five conference titles
+- Helped guide his teams to nine bowl games including Vols’ 2016 Outback Bowl Championship and five conference titles

-- Joins Tennessee after three seasons as the offensive line coach at Cincinnati (2010-12) where he coached five Bearcats to All-Big East selections during his tenure
+- Joined Tennessee after three seasons as the offensive line coach at Cincinnati (2010-12) where he coached five Bearcats to All-Big East selections during his tenure

 - One All-Big East selection included 2010 second team All-Big East offensive lineman Jason Kelce, a 2011 Philadelphia Eagles draft pick who started every game as a rookie

-- In 2011, UC averaged 385 yards per game, and ranked No. 1 in the BIG EAST in overall yardage and rushing yardage while scoring an average of 33.3 points per game on the way to a BIG EAST Conference Championship and a win in the AutoZone Liberty Bowl over SEC foe Vanderbilt.
+- In 2011, UC averaged 385 yards per game, ranking No. 1 in the BIG EAST in overall yardage and rushing yardage while scoring an average of 33.3 points per game on the way to a BIG EAST Conference Championship and a win in the AutoZone Liberty Bowl over SEC foe Vanderbilt

 - In 2010, Cincinnati led the Big East in scoring offense (27.1 ppg), total offense (417.3 ypg), passing offense (260.7 ypg), first downs (21.9 ypg), third-down conversions (45.6 pct.) and touchdown passes (27)

-- Coached offensive lineman at Central Michigan from 2007-09, during which time Chippewa offensive lineman received a total of six All-MAC selections
+- Coached at CMU from 2007-09, during which time Chippewa lineman received a total of six All-MAC selections.

-- Spent eight seasons at Tulane coaching the offensive line
+- Spent eight seasons at Tulane coaching the O-Line

-- Before joining Tulane, spent his first six seasons as a coach at Central Michigan where he tutord a total of six All-MAC selections for the Chippewas
+- Before joining Tulane, spent first six seasons as a coach at Central Michigan where he tutored a total of six All-MAC selections for the Chippewas

-- Mahoney was an all-conference selection and threeyear starter at guard for Marshall University, serving as team captain as a senior in 1990.
+- An all-conference selection and three-year starter at guard for Marshall University, serving as team captain as a senior in 1990.
 He was a student assistant at Marshall when the Thundering Herd claimed the 1992 Division I-AA national championship

-- Earned his bachelor’s degree from West Virginia State in 1993.
+- Earned bachelor’s degree from West Virginia State in 1993.